Door wide open on packed Commuter Rail train again; Keolis says passenger at fault

-BOSTON (WHDH) - The door of a Commuter Rail train was wide open for the second time this week with passengers standing just inches away as the train traveled at full speed Thursday night, according to video taken by passengers.
+BOSTON (WHDH) - The door of a Commuter Rail train was wide open for the second time this week, leaving passengers standing just inches away as the train traveled at full speed Thursday night, according to video taken by passengers.

 Mary-Jean Kelly took the video of the open exterior door on the 5:38 p.m.
 Kingston train that departed from South Station.